 Do you think that Hemingway, Faulkner or Kerouac became Hemingway, Faulkner and Kerouac had they just sat behind their typewriters?

-Or even further, would have American Pastoral, Freedom or The Great Gatsby ever seen the light had their authors worked in isolation?
-Conversation and human interaction, those are the raw materials stories are made of.
+Or even further, would American Pastoral, Freedom or The Great Gatsby ever have seen the light had their authors worked in isolation?
+Conversation and human interaction – those are the raw materials with which stories are made.

-At The WD we honor good stories and that is basically why we decided to build a bar in the middle of a bookstore.
-After all, what is a writer without lives to hear about?
+Here at The WD, we honor good stories, and that’s pretty much why we decided to build a bar in the middle of a bookstore.
+After all, what’s a writer without lives to witness?

-Every day at dusk, lights will be dimmed and music will go up to put you at ease in case you want to grab a drink (or two) with us.
-And all that with the sole intention of exploring together how did McCarthy, Toole or Bolaño become what they became.
+Every day at dusk, we’ll dim the lights and turn up the music to put you at ease, in case you feel like a drink (or two) with us.
+Our sole intention is to explore together how McCarthy, Toole, or Bolaño become what they became.

 PS.
-For those forced to work late hours with your laptops, we apologize for any inconvenience our evening atmosphere may cause to you.
-We want you to know that you’re more than welcome to stay as long as you want; however, if our late environment stands in the way of your work, our friends and neighbors at Common Desk may be able to assist you with a more peaceful environment. www.thecommondesk.com
+For those forced to work late hours with your laptops, we apologize for any inconvenience our evening atmosphere may cause you.
+We want you to know that you’re more than welcome to stay as long as you wish; however, if our evening environment stands in the way of your work, our friends and neighbors at Common Desk may be able to assist you with a more peaceful environment. www.thecommondesk.com